xapian/xapian/xapian-letor/docs/letor.rst

 Features
 ========

 Features play a major role in the learning.
 In LTR, features are mainly of three types: query dependent, document dependent (pagerank, inLink/outLink number, number of children, etc) and query-document pair dependent (TF-IDF Score, BM25 Score, etc).

-In total we have incorporated 19 features which are described below.
-These features are statistically tested in [Nallapati2004]_.
+Currently we have incorporated 19 features which are described below.
+These features are statistically tested in `Nallapati2004` <http://dl.acm.org/citation.cfm?id=1009006>_.

     Here c(w,D) means that count of term w in Document D. C represents the Collection. 'n' is the total number of terms in query.
     :math:`|.|` is size-of function and idf(.) is the inverse-document-frequency.